My Ring Is Stuck on My Finger: What Should I Do?

 A ring is meant to be worn on your finger — not welded to it.
 But sometimes rings that are too small get stubbornly shoved past the knuckle or the finger itself swells up overnight.
 This becomes a serious situation when:

-If this is the case for you currently, then don’t use your phone to scroll around for DIY solutions.
+If this is the case for you currently, then don’t use your phone to scroll around for DIY solutions on how to get ring off finger.
 Use it to get professional medical help.

 Learn More About Ring Avulsion HereAnd even if it’s not a medical emergency, but it becomes obvious that the ring needs to be cut off, don’t try that yourself.
 That’s the kind of situation that will lead to a trip to the emergency room pretty quickly.
 Don’t let it go too long — don’t risk your finger trying to save the ring!
 We know where you can find an affordable replacement.